-Yekaterinburg, the capital of the Sverdlov region, is the fifth city of the Russian Federation.
+Yekaterinburg, the capital of the Sverdlovsk region, is the fifth city of the Russian Federation.
 Situated on the east side of the Urals it would geographically be an Asian city, but the city considers itself as European.
-Above decorated house in Kunara is a 70 km west of Yekaterinburg, so this site can be presented as an art environment in Europe.

 Life and works

-Sergey Kirillov (193?-2003) must have been born in the 1930's.
-In 1941 when he still was a young person, his father had to leave the family to join the russian army in the war against Germany.
+Sergey Kirillov (1930-2001) in 1941 was still a young boy when his father had to leave the family to join the Russian army in the war against Germany.
 He would never return home again.

 Young Sergey only had some three years of schooling.
 He became the blacksmith of the community

-Married in 1951 with Lydia Kharitonovna, the couple went to live in the house of Sergey's grandfather, an old property that needed some repair.
+In 1951 he married Lydia Kharitonovna and the couple settled in the house of Sergey's grandfather,

-this, and the next picture from the website English Russia
+this picture and the next one from website English Russia

 (no indication of its author)

-Kirillov did his job of blacsmith during daytime and in the evening he created the decorations, occasionaly working untill midnight.
+Kirillov did his job of blacksmith during daytime and in the evening he created the decorations, occasionally working until midnight.
 He would rise early, usually at four in the morning, to continue his creative activities.

 An inscription on the roof says "Work started in 1954 and was completed in 1967 on the eve of the 50th anniversary of the Great October Socialist Revolution!"

-After Sergey Kirillov died in 2003, the house is inhabited by his widow Lydia Kirillov Kharitonovna. who with her daughter takes care of the decorated exterior.
-They get help from volunteers, such as in summer 2012, when a group led by Yevgeny Roizman, who is leader of a social movement in Yekaterinburg, was active in repainting the decorations.
+After Kirillov's death his widow Lydia Kirillov Kharitonovna and her daughter continued to live in the house.
+They both took care of the upkeep of the decorated exterior in which they got help from volunteers, such as in summer 2012 when a group led by Yevgeny Roizman, leader of a social movement in Yekaterinburg and mayor of the city from 2013-2018, was active in repainting the decorations.

 * A video on Vimeo (2008, 3'15"), with shots of the interior